akga20052/ConvoCraze-/README.md

 # ConvoCraze

 ConvoCraze is a chat application that allows users to communicate in real-time.
-All of these users work at ConvoCraze.

 ## Features